royalapplications/docs/src/r2022/royalts/reference/connections/terminal-putty.md

 The **SSH Settings** page allows you to configure settings specific for SSH connections.

 ### General
+#### Use Hostkey
+If checked, PuTTY's hostkey command line option will be set with the value specified in the Fingerprint property.

 #### Fingerprint
 Specify an MD5-based host key fingerprint of the form displayed in PuTTY's Event Log and host key dialog box or a base64-encoded blob describing an SSH-2 public key in OpenSSH's one-line public key format.
 Pre-populating the fingerprint can be helpful when connecting through SSH tunnels, proxy servers or secure gateways.